-Getting on the Google Maps business rankings is crucial for online exposure.
+Getting on Google Maps is crucial for online exposure.

 Businesses that don’t show up on the service miss out on millions of users who use it every day to find a new place to spend their money.